jval1972/Mars3D/readme.txt

 Speed optimizations to script library.
 Infinite state cycle error message will display the actor's name.
 Software rendering lights affect masked, sprites and voxels.
+Added MF4_EX_SELFAPPLYINGLIGHT flag.
+When set, the lightmap in software rendering mode will apply the light to the emitter.
+Added r_lightmaponemitters console variable.
+When set, the lightmap in software rendering mode will always the light to the emitter.
 Evaluate string parameters.
 Added ACTORDEF functions:
  -A_SetMasterCustomParam(param: string, value: integer)